Income tax in the United States: State, local and territorial income taxes

 Income tax is also levied by most U.S. states and many localities on individuals, corporations, estates, and trusts.
 These taxes are in addition to federal income tax and are deductible for federal tax purposes.
 State and local income tax rates vary from zero to 16% of taxable income.
 Some state and local income tax rates are flat (single rate), and some are graduated.
 State and local definitions of what income is taxable vary highly.
 Some states incorporate the federal definitions by reference.
 Taxable income is defined separately and differently for individuals and corporations in some jurisdictions.
 Some states impose alternative or additional taxes based on a second measure of income or capital.

 States and localities tend to tax all income of residents.
 States and localities only tax nonresidents on income allocated or apportioned to the jurisdiction.
 Generally, nonresident individuals are taxed on wages earned in the state based on the portion of days worked in the state.
 Many states require partnerships to pay tax for nonresident partners.

 Tax returns are filed separately for states and localities imposing income tax, and may be due on dates that differ from federal due dates.
 Some states permit related corporations to file combined or consolidated returns.
 Most states and localities imposing income tax require estimated payments where tax exceeds certain thresholds and require withholding tax on payment of wages.

 Puerto Rico also imposes its own taxation laws; however, unlike in the states, only some residents there pay federal income taxes (though everyone must pay all other federal taxes).
-The other unincorporated territories of Guam, American Samoa, the Northern Mariana Islands and the Virgin Islands also impose their own income taxation laws, under a "mirror" tax law based on federal income tax law.
+The other unincorporated territories of Guam, American Samoa, the Northern Mariana Islands, and the Virgin Islands also impose their own income taxation laws, under a "mirror" tax law based on federal income tax law.

+In June 2025, the Puerto Rican Senate approved House Bill 505, which imposes a 4% tax on new individual beneficiaries under Law 60-2019, known as the Puerto Rican Incentives Code.
+The bill is part of a broader review of the tax incentive system, amid a public debate on the law's real benefits for the local economy.